tolmiery/Generative-Music-Project/README.md

 # Python Overview

-Consists of a singular main.py file which controls all processes.
-It uses the Python Image Library and python-osc module to assist with this.
-It first reads in image information and program parameters through a GUI, and then takes this information to begin establishing behaviors for the overall process.
-It compresses our image as necessary for processing, defines our colors and octaves, sends general data to Max over OSC, and then begins to process our image pixel-by-pixel.
-For each pixel it performs a series of operations to determine its color, amplitude, panning, and offset from its associated color.
-It then sends this pixel info to Max using OSC, and moves on to the next pixel following a predefined delay.
+Consists of 3 Python files: one to handle image processing, one to handle our GUI and our UDP interactions, and a main file which controls all processes.
+We use the Python Image Library and python-osc module to assist with this.
+We read in image information and program parameters through our GUI, and then take this information to begin establishing behaviors for the overall process.
+We compress our image as necessary for processing, define our colors and octaves, send general data to Max over OSC, and then begin to process our image pixel-by-pixel.
+For each pixel we perform a series of operations to determine its color, amplitude, panning, and offset from its associated color.
+We then send this pixel info to Max using OSC, and move on to the next pixel following a predefined delay.
 All OSC messages sent are additionally printed to the terminal.
 When a pixel is received by Max, we immediately begin to hear its output.
 Following along in the Python terminal output, we thus see which pixel is generating which signal.

 # How to Run The Project

-To activate the project and generate a composition, run the Python code through the command line while the Max file entitled main is open and all poly files are in its same directory.
+To activate the project and generate a composition, first make sure that Max/MSP is installed, then run the Python code through the command line.
 The command line input takes the following format:

-`python3 main.py <ip_address> <port>`
+`python3 main.py <port>`

 From here, the GUI window is opened.